Papahana/PrivateVPN/README.rst

      Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0

 Use this command to generate your pair of keys, if you use RSA 4096 they will be more secure.
+There is no need to enter data in the following prompt.

 .. code-block:: bash